Intersec/pyvenv-activate/README.md

 The first version of `pyvenv-activate` only supported `pipenv` and was called `pipenv-activate`.

-In order to keep the backward compatibility, the public function are kept, and some symlinks are done to the new files.
+In order to keep backward compatibility, the public functions are kept, and some symlinks to the new files are created.

 ## Tests

-We are using the unit test framework [shUnit2](https://github.com/kward/shunit2).
+We use the unit test framework [shUnit2](https://github.com/kward/shunit2).

-First, you will need to initialize, and potentially update, the git
+First, you need to initialize, and potentially update, the git submodules:
-submodules:
 ```sh
 git submodule update --init --recursive
 ```